marekzajac97/bf2-blender/README.md

 - When exporting, you can select/deselect bones for export in the export menu (matters for 3P animations, depending on whether you're making soldier or weapon animations, different bone set needs to be selected).

 #### Static modeling:
 Export options will only be avaliable when you have an object active in the viewport.
-This is written 100% in Python which means the export is painfully slow, be patient!
-Collmesh export with ~4k tris can take up to 20 minutes, trying to export more complex stuff will be a suicide.

 ##### StaticMesh exporting:
   - The active object needs to be the root of the hierarchy, each child of the root object must be a GEOM object (suffixed with `_geom<index>`), each child of the GEOM object must be a LOD object (suffixed with `_lod<index>`) containing mesh data.